vrajnandak/Mysql_PDS_JDBC/README.md

 Welcome to the Personal Data Store (PDS) repository!
 This repository tracks the evolution of PDS implementations, incorporating various search methods including index-based search, non-index based search, and Binary Search Trees (BSTs) for efficient data retrieval.

+It also contains a relational database project involving the use of 'JDBC', a database programming interface based on Java, to create a University Management system.

 ## Overview

 The repository contains different versions of PDS, each enhancing data retrieval and management capabilities through innovative search strategies.
 Below is a brief overview of the main components: